-The Free will display the details of the Safeguarding Coordinators on notice boards throughout the premises together with useful phone numbers..
-In addition we will also promote our Safeguarding Policy by showing the
+Frinton Free Church will display the details of the Safeguarding Coordinators on notice boards throughout the premises together with useful phone numbers.
+In addition we will also promote our Safeguarding by showing our Child and Youth Safeguarding film at services throughout the year.